angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 (or a script that dynamically sets this element) at the top of the `<head>` section.

+As explained in the [Set the base href](/angular/guide/router/1#base-href) section of the [Routing and Navigation](/angular/guide/router) page, the example apps use the following script:

 <?code-excerpt "web/index.html (base-href)" title?>
 ```
   <head>